email: roadarch@outlook.com

 Cypress Log Cabin

 The Century of Progress Houses were built in 1933 for the Chicago World's Fair.
-They were brought here by barge in 1935 by Robert Bartlett to entice buyers to his new resort community in Beverly Shores.
-The houses deteriorated over the years.
-However, they are now being restored and are listed on the National Register of Historic Places.
+Afterwards, they were moved here by barge in 1935 by Robert Bartlett to entice buyers to his new resort community in Beverly Shores.
+The houses deteriorated over the years and four of the five have been restored.
+The House of Tomorrow is still being restored.

-The Armco-Ferro House was designed by Robert Smith for the American Rolling Mill Company and Ferro Enamel Corporation.
-The intent was to showcase steel and porcelain enamel for residential construction.
-The was the first house to utilize frameless steel construction and an exterior sheathing of vitreous enamel which was used later for Lustron houses and gas stations. [map]
+The Armco-Ferro House was designed by Robert Smith, Jr. for the American Rolling Mill Company and Ferro Enamel Corporation.
+The intent was to showcase steel and porcelain enamel panels for residential construction.
+This was the first house to use frameless steel construction and an exterior sheathing of vitreous enamel which was used later for Lustron houses and gas stations. [map]

 The House of Tomorrow was designed by George Fred Keck.
 The 12-sided building used glass curtain walls on the second and third floors.
 They were replaced with operable windows during relocation.
-The original windows are now being restored.
-The floor plan included space to park an airplane.
-It was the most futuristic house at the Fair. [map]
+The original windows will be restored.
+The floor plan included space to park an airplane on the ground floor.
+For more, see this website. [map]

 The Cypress Log Cabin was designed by Murray D. Heatherington for the Southern Cypress Association.
 The goal was to demonstrate the unique qualities and many uses of cypress.
 The house was framed with wood and covered with cypress siding, creating a mountain lodge effect.
 Cypress knees decorated the house's fences, arbors, and bridges.
-Carvings suggesting animal heads, reptiles and fantasy creatures were removed during relocation. [map]
+The carvings with animal heads, reptiles, and fantasy creatures were removed during relocation. [map]

 Indiana